Caris LeVert NBA Preview vs. the Wizards

-Caris LeVert plus his Cleveland Cavaliers teammates match up versus the Washington Wizards at 7:00 PM ET on Wednesday.
+Caris LeVert and his Cleveland Cavaliers teammates match up versus the Washington Wizards on Friday at 7:30 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-Below we will look at LeVert's stats and trends, helping you make good picks on prop bets.
+In this article we will dive into LeVert's prop bets, using stats to help you make good picks.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.